Mission

 About

-Welcome.
-I am a former finance leader whose career shifted when my son Declan’s complex medical needs required full-time care and advocacy.
 Declan was born with Moebius Syndrome, an extremely rare neurological condition that causes paralysis of the facial muscles due to underdeveloped or missing cranial nerves, specifically nerves VI and VII.
 Along with facial paralysis, Moebius often causes low muscle tone throughout the body, which can affect every bodily system.
 Declan was on the severe end of the spectrum and could not eat or breathe on his own.

-Declan’s life was full of adrenaline-filled, almost cinematic near-death experiences.
-It was also filled with love.
 Declan deserves to be remembered.
-His story is important.
+Not just for what he endured, but for the impact he left behind.
 This world is a better place because he was in it.
 And I’ll keep speaking for kids like him.
 He would want me to.

 Vision